Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Slingshot Gremlin V4 is a standout wakesurf board tailored for larger riders seeking agility and performance.
-Its compact, fish-style design and aggressive rocker enable sharp turns and impressive aerials, making it ideal for advanced surfers.
+The Slingshot Gremlin V4 is a high-performance wakesurf board designed for larger riders seeking agility and precision.
+Its compact, fish-style shape combined with an aggressive rocker allows for sharp turns and impressive aerial maneuvers, making it ideal for advanced surfers.

-Constructed with a lightweight carbon matrix overlay, the Gremlin V4 offers enhanced responsiveness and control.
-The board comes with a tri-fin setup—two 3.9" FCSII fins and a 2" cheater center fin—allowing for customizable tracking and stability.
+Built with a lightweight carbon matrix overlay, the Gremlin V4 offers exceptional responsiveness and control.
+It features a tri-fin setup, two 3.9" FCS II fins and a 2" cheater center fin, giving riders the ability to fine-tune tracking and stability to their preference.

-Available in sizes 4'6" and 4'10", it accommodates a range of rider weights and wave conditions.
-For big guys aiming to elevate their wakesurfing experience, the Gremlin V4 delivers both speed and maneuverability.
+Available in 4'6" and 4'10" sizes, this board accommodates a variety of rider weights and wave conditions.
+For bigger surfers looking to push their wakesurfing skills, the Gremlin V4 combines speed, maneuverability, and performance in one compact package.

 Pros of this Board